Zardoz89/trillek-firmware/README.md

   - [X] Primary graphic card being used
   - [X] Primary keyboard being used
   - [X] Floppy drives detected
-- [X] Try to bootup from floppy (broken)
+- [X] Try to boot-up from floppy (broken)
-- [ ] Store/Read config data from NVRAM like bootup device preferences, main keayboard, main monitor, etc...
+- [ ] Store/Read config data from NVRAM like boot-up device preferences, main keyboard, main monitor, etc...
 - [ ] Implement a way to allow the user to setup config data
-- [ ] Implement a machine code monitor (Woz monitor clone), that would run if can't find a bootable media
+- [x] Implement a machine code monitor (Woz monitor clone), that would run if can't find a bootable media
   - [x] Examine value at address
   - [x] Examine a range of addresses
-  - [ ] Write data to RAM
+  - [x] Write data to RAM
   - [X] Run code at an address (CALL address)
   - [ ] Use of arrows to manipulate input buffer
-- [ ] Write some auxiliar functions on the firmware but with public access point to allow be reused by software and OS
+- [ ] Write some auxiliary functions on the firmware but with public access point to allow be reused by software and OS
   - [x] dw_memset : Fill an memory area with a double word value.
   - [x] Basic putc/puts/put_decimal/put_uhex to screen buffer subrutines
     - PUTC : Write a character. \n Jumps to the next line